• 7+/8+ English & Maths: school entrance examinations

 What I do when I am not tutoring

-At present I am in my second year reading Dentistry at King’s College London.
-Year 2 provides a real insight into life as a dentist.
+At present I am in my third year reading Dentistry at King’s College London.
+Year 3 provides a real insight into life as a dentist.
 I am learning how to communicate effectively with patients alongside honing my practical skills in basic oral procedures.
 Combined with the continued academic work, the degree is proving both stimulating and highly rewarding.
 Second year is well known to be one of the toughest years within the degree but I feel I have been balancing my studies and tutoring work efficiently nonetheless.
 I am looking to continue tutoring throughout my degree (3.5 further years) and I can commit to working throughout this period and hopefully beyond!